owenhere/web-deep-learning-classifier/README.md

 >Pattaniyil, Nidhin and Shaikh, Reshama, [Deploying Deep Learning Models On Web And Mobile](https://reshamas.github.io/deploying-deep-learning-models-on-web-and-mobile/), 2019

-This project was completed jointly by [Nidhin Pattaniyil](https://www.linkedin.com/in/nidhinpattaniyil/) and [Reshama Shaikh](https://reshamas.github.io).

 The following were used for model **training** (see [requirements.txt](requirements.txt)):
 - fastai:  version 1.0.42